jaishree/ActiveAndroidTest/Getting-started.md

 }
 ```

 That’s it for configuration.
-Next, [Creating your database model](Creating-your-database-model).
+Next, let's learn about [creating your database model](Creating-your-database-model).